How to Share Excel Workbook with Multiple Users Like a Pro?

 7. Hit the Permissions button.
 This will open the permission for range dialog box:

 8. Add those users to whom you want to assign this edit the ranges or remove permission.
-And then tap to the Ok
+And then tap on the Ok

 9. After making all the changes, within the dialog box of Allow Users to Edit Ranges.
 Hit the Protect Sheet… option for opening up the dialog box of Protect Sheet: